-- 112. Most QLPs provided us with an assurance report that was specific to the QLP's TDL disclosures. - 113.
-The overall scope of these assurance reports was the same as for the 2012/13 TDL year, although we removed the requirement for the auditor to provide an opinion on whether the QLP kept proper accounting records as we consider the intent of this requirement was addressed by other assurance report requirements.34 - 114.
+- 116. Most QLPs provided us with an assurance report that was specific to their TDL disclosures. - 117.
+The overall scope of these assurance reports was the same as for the 2013/14 TDL year.
 As before, these reports were required to be prepared in accordance with relevant professional auditing standards and to recognise that we and the QLPs' directors are the intended users of the assurance report.